PrefectHQ/prefect/docs/index.md

 ### Concepts

-Learn more about Prefect Orion's features and design by reading our in-depth [concept docs](concepts/overview.md).
+Learn more about Prefect 2.0's features and design by reading our in-depth [concept docs](concepts/overview.md).
 These are intended to introduce the building blocks of Orion, build up to orchestration and deployment, and finally cover some of the advanced use cases that Orion makes possible.

 ### Frequently asked questions